Codeology/codeology_website/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start` to test your changes.

-4. Once you finished editing, run `npm run deploy` to deploy the changes.
+### Commit Changes
-5. Push the changes to the repo.
+1. Push the changes to the repo.
+2.

 ###  Changing the About Us Page
 1. Download the member photo to `src/images/members` and name it "Name.jpg".
 If it's a repeat do "Name2.jpg" and so on